ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 This project should aim to systematically support the libre development and distribution as best as possible of the full set of knowledge and resources needed to support humans' standard of living, and to ensure the availability of communities managed in the long-term interest of their constituents, humanity, and the environment.

 To organize the broad scope of this project, it is currently divided into four primary areas of work:
-- A specification of principles and methods on which the project is based: begun A community and a non-profit organization to manage and implement the project: not started An information technology environment: begun A library of knowledge and great cultural works: partly c
+- A specification of principles and methods on which the project is based
+- A community and a non-profit organization to manage and implement the project
+- An information technology environment
+- A library of knowledge and great cultural works

 ## Current project status